Gravitationally localized states of two neutral fermions interacting with a Higgs field: Binding energy stability

 The decoupling of mass scales also affects the binding energy of states, defined as $E_b=M-2m_f$, i.e.\ the difference between the energy of the state and that of two individual delocalized fermions.
 With this definition, a state is considered bound if it has a negative value of $E_b$ (energy is required to break it apart).
-As we have shown, it is possible, at strong coupling, for the fermion mass to far outweigh the ADM mass, suggesting that such states should be highly bound.
-Indeed, in contrast to the Einstein-Dirac case, it is even possible for entire families of solutions to become bound.
+As we have shown, it is possible for the fermion mass to far outweigh the ADM mass at strong coupling, and as such these states are highly bound.
+Indeed, in contrast to the Einstein--Dirac case, it is even possible for entire families of solutions to become bound.
 An example of this is shown in Fig.~\ref{figBindingEnergyAllBelow}.

-Negative binding energy does not necessarily imply stability, however.
-In the Einstein-Dirac case, the only stable states are those with redshift lower than that of the most bound state.
-We expect the same criterion to apply here, implying that only a portion of the curve in Fig.~\ref{figBindingEnergyAllBelow} is stable (as indicated).
-Nonetheless, this stable branch does include states in which the constituent fermions are significantly more massive than allowed in the Einstein-Dirac system.
+It is important to note, however, that negative binding energy does not necessarily imply stability.
+Indeed, the only conclusion that can be drawn from a binding energy analysis is whether the state will remain spatially localized upon (infinitesimal) perturbation.
+Although this of course includes the case of a stable state, it also encompasses the possibility of gravitational collapse, e.g.~to a black-hole type object, or indeed decay to another localized state, both of which have been observed in dynamical simulations of Dirac stars \cite{Daka2019diracStarEvolution}.

+A full stability analysis of the Einstein--Dirac--Higgs states presented here is beyond the scope of this paper, but we can gain some insight by invoking comparisons with the Einstein--Dirac case, the stability of which has been examined, both analytically and numerically, in refs.~\cite{FSY1999original} and \cite{Daka2019diracStarEvolution}.
+In particular, Finster \textit{et al.}~\cite{FSY1999original} demonstrate, via Conley index theory, that Einstein--Dirac states with redshifts lower than that of the state of maximum fermion mass are stable, while those above this threshold are unstable.
+Their argument relies on the spiraling nature of the family of solutions, in particular that there is a continuous connection to the non-relativistic regime, where solutions are known to be stable, as well as the existence of a well-defined quantity (in this case the fermion mass) that can be used as a bifurcation parameter.